- Introduction to the Cardiac Catheterization Procedure

 - You will have blood and urine tests, an ECG (electrocardiogram, which studies the electrical activity of the heart or your heartbeat), and possibly a chest Xray

 - Before the test, you should urinate.
-Leave behind jewelry, clothing, or anything that may interfere with the Xrays or the test itself
+Leave behind jewelry, clothing, or anything that may interfere with the Xrays or the test itself.
+You may be able to wear your glasses, other jewelry and socks.

 - Put on a hospital gown for the cath

-- Before the catheterization, a nurse will clip or shave and scrub the area, usually the groin, where the catheter will enter through the skin and into the vein
+- Before the catheterization, a nurse will clip or shave any hair and scrub the skin, usually the groin, where the catheter will enter through the skin and into the vein

 - You may be given a sedative to help you relax